Farmington City Hall

 Once the fees are paid you will be given a metal tag.
 This tag as well as the rabies tag given to you by the vet should be attached to the animals collar at all times.
 Should your pet become lost, and we pick it up, we will use these tags to locate you.

 For the safety and welfare of all of our citizens we require that animals be restrained at all times, either by leash, cord, chain, fence, or enclosure of sufficient strength to contain the animal.
 Animals in automobiles must be physically confined to the vehicle.
 Animals not contained in the aforementioned manner shall be considered running at large.
 Animals found to be running at large may be picked up by Animal Control, impounded and/or a citation issued for the violation.
 This applies to dogs and cats.

 Should your pet be impounded by Animal Control it will be taken to the Lester C. Howick Animal Shelter of Washington County.
-You will need to come to Farmington City Hall, pay the $85.00 impound fee and have proof of current rabies vaccination, then take the receipt to the Lester C. Howick Animal Shelter of Washington County to reclaim your animal.
+You will need to come to Farmington City Hall, pay the $150.00 impound fee (fee subject to change) and have proof of current rabies vaccination, then take the receipt to the Lester C. Howick Animal Shelter of Washington County to reclaim your animal.
 The Shelter's address is 801 Clydesdale Dr., in Fayetteville.

 It is our desire to see pets make it back to their rightful owner.
 A lost list is kept at City Hall.
 If your pet is missing, please contact ASAP.
 (479)267-3865

 All animals must be provided with wholesome food and water, shelter consisting of four sides, a floor, a roof, and an opening; veterinary care to prevent suffering; and humane care and treatment.